Angeles City - Things to Do in Angeles City in April

 Best Activities in April

-Mount Pinatubo Crater Lake Treks
+Mt.
+Pinatubo Crater Lake Trek

-Clark Freeport Zone Cycling Routes
+Clark Freeport Zone Historical Circuit

 April Events & Festivals